What is Interlibrary loan?

-- Interlibrary loan is a service of the Davis Memorial Library that provides current students, faculty, and staff with materials that are not available at the Library.
+Interlibrary loan is a service of the library that provides current students, faculty, and staff with materials that are not available at the library.

 Who can use interlibrary loan services?